firecomm/firecomm/README.md

 ![badge](https://img.shields.io/badge/build-passing-green?labelColor=444444)
 ![badge](https://img.shields.io/badge/license-Apache--2.0-green)

 Feature library for gRPC-Node.
-Core functions for packaging a .proto file, creating gRPC channels via Servers and client Stubs, and a unified API with chainable RPC call methods, client-side and server-side event listeners for data, metadata, cancellation, errors, and status changes, and support for Express-like middleware, client-side interceptors, granular error handling, and complete configuration options for gRPC channels, as well as idempotent, cacheable, and corked requests.
+Core functions for packaging a .proto file, creating Servers and client Stubs, and a unified API of chainable RPC call methods, client-side and server-side event listeners for data, metadata, cancellation, errors, and status changes, and support for Express-like middleware, client-side interceptors, granular error handling, support for all 74 gRPC channel configurations, as well as idempotent, cacheable, corked and waitForReady requests.

 Check out the [documentation website](https://firecomm.github.io)!